librarianrafia/cv/index.md

 ## Education

 `2008` __University of Michigan, School of Information (Ann Arbor, MI)__
-- MSI (Master of Science in Information)
+- MSI (Master of Science in Information).
   - Specialization in Library and Information Services (LIS).
-  - University Library Associate: Graduate Library Public Services Associate
+  - University Library Associate: Graduate Library Public Services Associate.
   <!--- Courses included: Information Architecture; Grantwriting; Outcome-Based Evaluation; and Understanding Records and Archives --->

 `2006` __University of Minnesota (Minneapolis, MN.)__
-- PhD coursework ABD (All But Dissertation) status in the American Studies Department
+- PhD coursework ABD (All But Dissertation) status in the American Studies Department.
-     - (passed: written prelims 9/8/05, orals 10/6/05).
+     - passed: written prelims 9/8/05, orals 10/6/05.
   - Field of Concentration: Representations of Orientalism in American Mass Media, 1970s-Present.
   - Studied Hindi at Landour Language School in Mussoorie, India (2/06-4/06).
   - MacArthur Scholar (2002-2005).